BV-BRC/BV-BRC-Docs/docroot/quick_references/other/protein_family_sorter/protein_family_sorter.md

 * **Add Proteins to Group:** button will save selected items to new, or existing, groups within the Workspace.
 * **Cancel:** Closes the pop-up window.

-The Comparing Protein Families Across Genomes Tutorial provides additional information and guidance in using the Protein Family Sorter.
+The [Comparative Systems Service Tutorial](../../tutorial/comparative_systems/comparative_systems.html) provides additional information and guidance in using the Protein Family Sorter.